philanthropy-u/edx-platform/common/djangoapps/mailchimp_pipeline/README.md

 ## 2. Data

-Currently, the following data is stored in maintained in mailchimp user list.
+Currently, the following data is maintained for every user in mailchimp list.

 1. **opt_in** is email preference